Advising Each Semester

 Prior to their advising meeting, students must update their ENST advising documents and upload them to ELMS (elms.umd.edu > courses > all courses > ENST Advising > Assignments) in order for their registration block to be lifted.

 ENST students who need assistance with their advising forms or have general questions can meet with ENST Peer Advisor Caroline prior to their advising meeting.
-Caroline is available in the Peer Mentor Office, 0107 Symons Hall, on Tuesdays & Thursdays 10am-12pm or can request an appointment by emailing cmelton@umd.edu.
+Caroline is available in the Peer Mentor Office, 0107 Symons Hall, on Mondays & Wednesdays 11am-1pm, or you can request an appointment by emailing cmelton@umd.edu.

 Additional Resources: